Substitutions and allergies

 How to substitute

 Our recipes are generally very forgiving of substitutions.
 There are many instances where you can just leave out problematic ingredients entirely.
-For a Wizard Plan, if there are only one or two recipes that contain problematic ingredients, you can set the servings for those meals to 0 and they’ll be removed from the Batching and Groceries lists
+For a meal plan, if there are only one or two recipes that contain problematic ingredients, you can set the servings for those meals to 0, and they’ll be removed from the Batching and Groceries lists.

 Common allergens are listed under the recipe name for easy identification.